kgunasek-projects/Statistica-PMML/README.md

 3. **Iris.csv**

 	Perhaps the best known database to be found in the pattern recognition literature, R. A. Fisher's 1936 paper is a classic in the field and is referenced frequently to this day.
-The data set contains 3 classes of 50 instances ach, where each class refers to a type of iris plant.
-One class is linearly separable from th other 2; the latter are NOT linearly separable from each other.
+The data set contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
+One class is linearly separable from the other 2; the latter are NOT linearly separable from each other.

 	*Columns*: Sepal_Length, Sepal_Width, Petal_Length, Petal_Width, Species

 	*Rows*: 150

 b.
-Statistica data mining models as Predictive Model Markup Language (PMML) are in the [**pmml**](https://github.com/kgunasek-projects/Statistica-PMML4/tree/master/pmml) folder
+Statistica® data mining models as Predictive Model Markup Language (PMML) are in the [**pmml**](https://github.com/kgunasek-projects/Statistica-PMML4/tree/master/pmml) folder

 | Model file name												  | Description
 | :---                                                            | :---: |